rhammell/mnist-draw/README.md

 ```

 After the server has initialized open a browser and navigate to
 `http://localhost:8000/index.html` to launch the interface.

-test change